ArvinSKushwaha/ArvinSKushwaha/README.md

 - 🔭 I’m currently working on Quantum Computing and Physical Modeling
 - 🌱 I'm presently learning about the WebGPU specification and using with [wgpu](https://github.com/gfx-rs/wgpu).
-- 👯 I’m looking to collaborate on literally any machine learning project.
-I love Machine Learning and I'd totally love to help out anywhere I can!
+- 👯 I’m looking to collaborate on numerical modeling project.
+I love numerical modeling and I'd totally love to help out anywhere I can!
 - 💬 Ask me about musicals!
 I know GitHub is primarily for code and whatnot, but if you have suggestions for musicals, or just want to chill and discuss music, feel free to DM me!
 - 📫 How to reach me:
   - Email: arvin.singh.kushwaha@gmail.com